AlexaCRM/alexacrm.github.io/wpcrm/views.md

 ## Inline views
 {% include wpcrm_premium.html %}

-*Dynamics Premium* allows to define views that do not rely on view definitions in the CRM.
+*Dynamics CRM Integration Premium* allows to define views that do not rely on view definitions in the CRM.
 The basic view consists of a view shortcode with attributes, but a view for the inline templates can be defined inside the msdyncrm_view tag, i. e. `[msdyncrm_view]...[/msdyncrm_view]`.

 The inline templates for views allow to: